-- Policy 5.12.1 Consult with school district officials to establish a system for regular reporting on school capacity for use in evaluating capacity for major subdivisions. - Policy 5.12.2 Strengthen County water quality management ordinances and include best management practices.
-Provide professional staffing for review and ongoing inspection of engineered designs for Erosion Control Plans, Site Stabilization, and permanent stormwater infrastructure.
-Add incentives for Low Impact Development solutions.
-Consider the possibility of publicly funded centralized stormwater collection in highly sensitive areas. - Policy 5.12.3 Work with WWTA to anticipate planned expansion of sewer trunk lines and plan for associated growth.
-Also establish standards for when decentralized systems will be considered and when density will be limited to be appropriate for individual septic system designs. - Policy 5.12.4 Require traffic impact studies as a standard evaluation tool for more types of subdivision applications.
-Have a list of relevant site specific improvements for developers to build or fund to mitigate impacts.
-Derive these lists from current and future corridor studies and collaboration with TDOT, Hamilton County Roads Committee, the School District and others. - Policy 5.12.5 Continue to prioritize and fund projects identified in the current list of safety and congestion related transportation improvements.
-Establish development specific contribution requirements, partnerships and Countywide funding mechanisms to address recommended future transportation infrastructure needs in growth areas. - Policy 5.12.6 Prioritize infrastructure spending in and around designated centers and funding of conservation tools in areas recommended for lower densities and preservation of agricultural operations and landscapes. - Policy 5.12.7 Limit new housing in areas that are identified as having inadequate infrastructure.
+- Policy 5.12.1 Consult with school district officials to establish a system for regular reporting on school capacity for use in evaluating capacity for major subdivisions. - Policy 5.12.2 Work with WWTA to anticipate planned expansion of sewer trunk lines and plan for associated growth.
+Also establish standards for when decentralized systems will be considered and when density will be limited to be appropriate for individual septic system designs. - Policy 5.12.3 Require traffic impact studies (FOR THOSE DEVELOPMENTS WITH 100 OR MORE UNITS) as a standard evaluation tool for more types of subdivision applications.
+Derive these lists from current and future corridor studies and collaboration with TDOT, Hamilton County Roads Committee, the School District and others. - Policy 5.12.4 Continue to prioritize and fund projects identified in the current list of safety and congestion related transportation improvements.
+Establish tax districts to allow developers to make infrastructure improvements where the developer and County residents can benefit from such improvements. - Policy 5.12.5 Prioritize infrastructure spending in and around designated centers and funding of conservation tools in areas recommended for lower densities and preservation of agricultural operations and landscapes.